jgkramer/jgkramer.github.io/_drafts/2022-10-28-My-Electricity-Usage.md

 #### Winter
 Winter electricity usage is much more modest -- temperatures are chilly but our heating is natural-gas powered.
 Thus the **64 kWh** consumption from
 3-Feb is more or less our baseline usage from lights and appliances for a family of four.
-The **25 kWh** uptick on Tuesday 1-Feb confused me until
+The **25 kWh** uptick on Tuesday 1-Feb is the impact of our once-a-week laundry day!
-I realized it was laundry day,
 ![February Usage](/assets/images/post2_usage_Feb.png)